-- 5.2 Granting of Permanent Tenure to an Assistant Professor and Promotion to Associate Professor. - 5.2.1The CRC should examine the evidence with regard to a candidate's growth as a scholar/artist, teacher and University citizen, which shows the future promise of the candidate's ability to satisfy the College and Department/School criteria for promotion the rank of Professor.
+- c.)
+Service: successful candidates are expected to demonstrate evidence that they have actively and effectively participated in service activities as defined above in Section I, subsection 4.2.3. - d.)
+Other: successful candidates are expected to demonstrate evidence that their teaching and service activities effectively support a Department or School's academic mission. - 5.2 Granting of Permanent Tenure to an Assistant Professor and Promotion to Associate Professor. - 5.2.1 The CRC should examine the evidence with regard to a candidate's growth as a researcher (scholar and/or artist), teacher and university citizen, which shows the future promise of the candidate's ability to satisfy the College and Department/School criteria for promotion to the rank of Professor.
 The conferral of Permanent Tenure automatically includes promotion of an Assistant Professor to Associate Professor.
-The TPRP-UNCC (Section 3, Subsection 3.2.1) states that Permanent Tenure may not be awarded to a faculty member at the rank of Assistant Professor.

-5.2.2 The CRC will consider the following criteria:

-- a.)
-Scholarly/creative works: successful candidates are expected to demonstrate evidence of a clearly defined scholarly/creative agenda and a record of peer reviewed work that effectively illustrates significant professional contributions in the candidate's field of specialization. - b.)
+The TPRP-UNCC (Section 3, Subsection 3.2.1) states that Permanent Tenure may not be awarded to a faculty member at the rank of Assistant Professor. - 5.2.2 The CRC will consider the following criteria: - a.)
+Research: successful candidates are expected to demonstrate evidence of a clearly defined research agenda and a record of peer reviewed or otherwise externally reviewed work that effectively illustrates significant professional contributions in the candidate's field of specialization. - b.)
 Teaching: successful candidates are expected to demonstrate evidence of very good to excellent teaching skills. - c.)
 Service: successful candidates are expected to demonstrate evidence that they have actively and effectively participated in service activities as defined above in Section I, subsection 4.2.3. - d.)
 Other: successful candidates are expected to demonstrate evidence that their teaching and service activities effectively support a Department or School's academic mission. - 5.3 Granting of Permanent Tenure to an Associate Professor or Professor. - 5.3.1 In the case of the tenure review of a faculty member holding the rank of Associate Professor or Professor, the CRC shall consider the criteria appropriate to each rank as defined in either Section I, Subsection 5.2 or Section I, Subsection 5.4.
 The TPRP-UNCC (Section 3, Subsection 3.2.2) states that an Associate Professor may be granted Permanent Tenure without promotion to Professor. - 5.4 Promotion of an Associate Professor to Professor. - 5.4.1 The promotion of an Associate Professor to Professor recognizes a record of achievement that has led to national and/or international recognition.
-The CRC should examine the evidence with regard to a candidate's ability to satisfy the College and Department/School criteria for promotion the rank of Professor.
-It is expected that a successful candidate for promotion to Full Professor would have a record of sustained achievement that satisfies the majority of the criteria listed below.

-5.4.2 The CRC will consider the following criteria:

-- a.)
-Scholarly/creative works: successful candidates are expected to demonstrate evidence of a clearly defined scholarly/creative agenda and a sustained record of peer reviewed work that effectively illustrates significant professional contributions in the candidate's field of specialization. - b.)
+The CRC should examine the evidence with regard to a candidate's ability to satisfy the College and Department/School criteria for promotion to the rank of Professor.
+It is expected that a successful candidate for promotion to Full Professor would have a record of sustained achievement that satisfies the majority of the criteria listed below. - 5.4.2 The CRC will consider the following criteria: - a.)
+Research: successful candidates are expected to demonstrate evidence of a clearly defined research agenda and a sustained record of peer reviewed or otherwise externally reviewed work that effectively illustrates significant professional contributions in the candidate's field of specialization.

+- b.)
 Teaching: successful candidates are expected to demonstrate evidence of excellent teaching skills and pedagogical contributions. - c.)
 Service: successful candidates are expected to demonstrate evidence that they have actively and effectively participated in service activities, as defined above in Section I, Subsection 4.2.3, and they have a meaningful record of service within their academic profession and within the university community at large. - d.)
-Other: successful candidates are expected to demonstrate evidence that their scholarly/creative work, teaching, and service activities effectively support a Department or School's academic mission.
+Other: successful candidates are expected to demonstrate evidence that their research, teaching, and service activities effectively support a Department or School's academic mission.